kriss3/dotNetPlaygound/README.md

 - Adding Command Pattern project.
 This is an attempt to isolate all the projects that are related to Design Patterns to push them into its own repo
 - Continue to the next pattern and this time adding analysis first with mermaid diagram upfront
 - Next tasks to follow will be Result and Option pattern.
 I want to explore creating endpoints with no or minimum exception throwing.
 - Playing with Guard clauses i.e. Ardalis lib;
+- Regular and Custom guards for Null and specific i out checkn
 - Property based testing;